-The Foundation paid cash grants and nominal amounts of matching contributions determined by community trustees and officers totaling \$509,600 and \$1,212,650 to organizations with board members or employees who are trustees or an officer of the Foundation during 2022 and 2021, respectively.
-Additionally, the Foundation made future grant commitments totaling \$250,000 and \$445,000 to the same organizations in 2022 and 2021, respectively.
+The Foundation paid cash grants and nominal amounts of matching contributions determined by community trustees and officers totaling \$331,950 and \$509,600 to organizations with board members or employees who are trustees or an officer of the Foundation during 2023 and 2022, respectively.
+Additionally, the Foundation made future grant commitments totaling \$250,000 to the same organizations in 2022.

-The Foundation paid cash grants and nominal amounts of matching contributions determined by employees totaling \$256,760 and \$395,340 to organizations with board members who are employees or spouses of employees of the Foundation during 2022 and 2021, respectively.
+The Foundation paid cash grants and nominal amounts of matching contributions determined by employees totaling \$97,060 and \$256,760 to organizations with board members who are employees or spouses of employees of the Foundation during 2023 and 2022, respectively.
+Additionally, the Foundation made future grant commitments totaling \$40,000 to the same organizations in 2023.